Browse all articles

 All of the features which a small business may need are available free of charge.

 As of writing, Plausible is billed monthly or yearly, with different tiers available.
 There is a 1-month free trial.
+Whilst it is open source software and can be used for free by setting up a server, and downloading and maintaining the install, this is only suitable for advanced users with a dedicated server.

 Price plans